Physics

 As of 2013, the periodic table has 114 confirmed elements, comprising

-in laboratories however none of these claims have been officially confirmed
+been synthesised in laboratories however none of these claims have

-einsteinium to copernicium, and flerovium and livermorium, occur only
+from einsteinium to copernicium, and flerovium and livermorium,

-when synthesised in laboratories.
-Of the 98 elements that occur naturally,
+occur only when synthesised in laboratories.
+Of the 98 elements

 Decoding